-This course introduces the student to practical standards from organizations such as the MTO, (Ministry of Transportation, Ontario), OPS, (Ontario Provincial Standards), and municipal requirements, which explore the application of these standards in design and specification writing.
+Students develop understanding and application of practical standards from organizations such as the Ministry of Transportation Ontario (MTO), Ontario Provincial Standards (OPS), and municipal requirements.
+They explore the application of these standards in design and specification writing.

-CONS2004 Construction Practices and Design: Highways 42.0 Hours
+CONS2004 Construction Practices: Highways 42.0 Hours

-This course examines the classification of highways with an emphasis on function.
+Students examine the classification of highways with an emphasis on function.
 Studies include the relationship of spirals, curves, vertical curves, and super elevation.

-Students design a highway by conducting appropriate planning and using accepted geometric features and their interrelationships including alignment, intersections, and drainage.
+Students review the common design parameters of a highway by using accepted geometric features and their interrelationships including alignment, intersections, and drainage.
 Legislation regarding the jurisdiction of roads in Ontario is examined.